ldv-klever/cif/README.md

     $ cd aspectator
     $ ./contrib/download_prerequisites

 Then return back to the root of the repository and simply execute _make_:

     $ cd ..
     $ make

-You can use option _-jN_ for _make_ to significantly speed up building:
+You can use option _-jN_ for _make_ to significantly speed up building, e.g.:

     $ make -j16

-After successful build you may install CIF to the directory of your choosing:
+After successful build you may install CIF, e.g.:

-    $ prefix=~/work/inst/cif make install
+    $ sudo make DESTDIR=/usr/local install

 ## Building Debug Version of Aspectator